abhisheksh99/NeetCode-250/07. Tree/25_Search in Binary Tree.md

-# 104. Maximum Depth of Binary Tree
+# Search in Binary Tree
 **Easy**

 ## Problem Statement
-Given the root of a binary tree, return its maximum depth.
+Given the root of a binary tree and an integer value, return true if the value exists in the tree, otherwise return false.

-A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 ## Examples
 ### Example 1:
-- Input: root = [3,9,20,null,null,15,7]
+- Input: root = [4,2,7,1,3], value = 2
-- Output: 3
+- Output: true

 ### Example 2:
-- Input: root = [1,null,2]
+- Input: root = [4,2,7,1,3], value = 5
-- Output: 2
+- Output: false

 ## Constraints
 - The number of nodes in the tree is in the range [0, 10^4].
-- -100 <= Node.val <= 100
+- -10^5 <= Node.val <= 10^5
+- The tree is not necessarily a BST.

 ## Solution
 ```java